 The area has an excellent reputation for lions, leopards and cheetahs, and wild dogs are frequently seen as well.
 In addition, this is a good area to see the rare roan and sable antelopes.
 Wildlife is present throughout the year, but particularly during the dry months of May to October, when many animals emerge from the surrounding mopane woodlands to drink at the rivers and wetland areas.
-Predator action during the dry months is probably the best in Botswana, if not Africa.

 The Central Kalahari Game Reserve is a massive (53,000 km²) expanse of sand dunes, grass and craggy camelthorn trees.
 The four dry riverbeds that traverse the area are ancient, and often fossilised with salt pans.
 Safaris to this remote wilderness are for those seeking something off the beaten track, for lasting memories of the road less travelled.

-Southern Africa’s aboriginal inhabitants, the San (bushmen) still live remote lives in and around the Kalahari, and its possible to spend time with them to learn their ways – a good lesson in truly sustainable living.
+Southern Africa’s aboriginal inhabitants, the San (bushmen) still live remote lives in and around the Kalahari, and it’s possible to spend time with them to learn their ways – a good lesson in truly sustainable living.

 The huge fossilised salt pans on the eastern fringes of Botswana’s Kalahari are desolate, flat landscapes that stretch as far as the eye can see.
 Surrounding the pans are expanses of grass and thorn trees, with the odd island of palm trees.
-It’s a picturesque landscape, very photogenic and definitely for the traveler that is looking beyond the Big 5.
+It’s a picturesque landscape, very photogenic and definitely for the traveller that is looking beyond the Big 5.

-The most popular are the Makgadikgadi Salt Pans (including Sua Pan – and its rocky Kubu Island, bedecked in massive baobab trees) and Nxai Pans (where you will find the famous and starkly stunning Baines’ Baobabs).
+The most popular pans are the Makgadikgadi Salt Pans (including Sua Pan – and its rocky Kubu Island, bedecked in massive baobab trees) and Nxai Pans (where you will find the famous and starkly stunning Baines’ Baobabs).

-Wildlife viewing is highly seasonal and dependent on water – with some of the pans flooding in January to March each year (rain dependent), resulting in a flush of grass, flowers and flocks of greater flamingos arriving to breed.
+Wildlife viewing is highly seasonal and dependent on water – with some of the pans flooding in January to March each year (rain-dependent), resulting in a flush of grass, flowers and flocks of greater flamingos arriving to breed.
 This is also when the unpredictable wildebeest and zebra migration arrives to take advantage of the food and water – the 2nd largest zebra migration in the world, after the Maasai Mara migration.
 During dry times the wildlife that moves around the area in search of sustenance includes lion, cheetah, brown and spotted hyenas, springbok, hartebeest, ostrich, elephant and smaller species like black-backed jackal, African wildcat and bat-eared fox.